- 1 Dec 2016

 Unless otherwise indicated by the manufacturer, CO detectors should be either:

-- ceiling mounted and positioned at least 300 mm from any wall or
+- ceiling mounted and positioned at least 300 mm from any wall (unless otherwise indicated by the manufacturer) or

 - in an enclosed space (for example in a cupboard or behind a curtain)